 Training and Check Out:

-AFAC Instructors provide instruction for Private, Commercial, Instrument and Flight Instructor Certificates.
+AFAC Instructors provide instruction for Private, Commercial, Instrument, Flight Instructor, and ATP Certificates.
 All flight instruction is arranged on a personal basis between the member and their instructor.

-Operations: All aircraft are owned by the members of AFAC, and all are based at the Gibbs FBO at Montogomery Field.
+Operations: All aircraft except the ones we lease when necessary based on demand, to be operated exclusively by AFAC, are owned by the members of AFAC.
+All are based at the Gibbs FBO at Montogomery Field.